-There are advantages to each approach; the correct approach to use will depend on what kinds of device changes may happen.
+There are advantages to each approach; the correct approach depends on what kinds of device changes may happen.
 If you expect the physical path to the device (that is, the ports and/or slots that it plugs into) to change, for example because you plan on moving the drive to a different IDE port or a different USB connector, then you should use the "by-id" mode.
-On the other hand, if you expect the device's identification to change, for example because it may die, and you would replace it with a different device with the same capabilities and which is plugged into the same connectors, then you should use the "by-path" mode.
+On the other hand, if you expect the device's identification to change, for example because it may die, and you intend to replace it with a different device that plugs into the same connectors, then you should use the "by-path" mode.